Cheshire-Labs/orca/README.md

 ```py
 map = SystemMap(resource_registry)
 ```
 However, the map also needs to know what devices are located at each teach point.
 Those must be defined using a dictionary.
+These teachpoints must match the names of the teachpoints in your robotic arms and other transporting devices.

 ```py
 map.assign_resource({